 Read below to learn more about each incoming faculty member’s background, current research, and forthcoming involvement at Korbel.

-Her work aims to contribute towards an empirically based theory that accounts for power asymmetries as integral to the design and implementation of effective and equitable policy reforms for socio-ecological change.
+A Ph.D. candidate in ecology at the University of California, Davis, Linda Estelí Méndez-Barrientos' work aims to contribute towards an empirically based theory that accounts for power asymmetries as integral to the design and implementation of effective and equitable policy reforms for socio-ecological change.
 She has focused on the analysis of two major water reforms: California's Sustainable Groundwater Management Act (SGMA) in its effort to solve the state's groundwater overdraft crisis and South Africa's National Water Act (NWA) that aims to address apartheid's inequality in water access.
-Linda is also the founder of s2e-Science to Empower, an initiative that facilitates applied science to support the defense of human and nature rights.
+Méndez-Barrientos is also the founder of s2e-Science to Empower, an initiative that facilitates applied science to support the defense of human and nature rights.

 Some of her current projects include sustainable groundwater management in California, environmental justice networks in Ecuador, environmental justice and sea-level rise on the California coast, land dispossession, and indigenous rights in the Mesoamerican Rainforest.

-At Korbel, Linda will teach a course in Environmental Justice (undergraduate and graduate level), and a course in Environmental Governance.
+At Korbel, Méndez-Barrientos will teach a course in Environmental Justice at the undergraduate and graduate level, in addition to a course in Environmental Governance.
 She is greatly looking forward to meeting everyone in person and building collaborations with the amazing faculty and students on international environmental justice work.

 Ph.D. in Ecology, University of California Davis